 - Nominates the Construction Category for a particular structure or component thereof.
 In most instances this will be obvious and already established through industry best practice and guidance from the ASI and/or other professional bodies.
-ASI Tech Note TN011 provides guidance. - Utilises the new National Structural Steelwork Specification to ensure that, for the scope of work contracted, the construction specification has suitable wording to reference AS/NZS 5131 and the necessary project-specific detail selections. - Checks the submittals for materials and fabrication to confirm conformity.
+ASI Tech Note TN011 (Australian Steel Institute Tech Notes) provides guidance. - Utilises the new National Structural Steelwork Specification to ensure that, for the scope of work contracted, the construction specification has suitable wording to reference AS/NZS 5131 and the necessary project-specific detail selections. - Calls up the requirement for 3rd party certification of fabricators in the specification. - Checks the submittals for materials and fabrication to confirm conformity.
 When using certified fabricators, much of this is already configured, and checking should be straightforward. - Provides project-specific certification as is currently required.